DOCgould/MechoManagement/README.md

 ### Common to Python Libraries ( Module 2) Week (2 - 3)
-> Libraries that you will use often in python, no matter what you're working on
+> Things that you will use often in python, no matter what you're working on

   - Subprocess
   - Argparse
+  - Shlex
   - collection
+  - io
-  - Shlex
+  - time
-  - abc
+  - os
-  - BytesIO
+  - cmd

 ### Data Flow  ( Module 3 ) Week (3 - 4)
 > If you need to do something with multiple programs, this is the place to do it

+#### Concurrency
   - Threading
   - AsyncIO
+  - Select
   - Multiprocessing
+#### IPC

-  - Socket
+  - socket
-  - Pipes
+  - select
-  - MemoryMapping
+  - mmap

   - Tkinter